prnikita/cse15l-lab-report/lab-report-3.md

 ```

 -iname <br>
 This command is used to search for files with a specified name in a case insensitive manner.
+In case you named a file with both capital letters and small letters, but now you are unsure of the exact name, you can still find the file using the "-iname" command as it ignores the case while searching for the file.
 ```
 find written_2/non-fiction/OUP/Castro -iname "cha.txt"
 written_2/non-fiction/OUP/Castro/chA.txt